ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/old/Milestone-5/math-agent/README.md

 - `convert_benchmarks_to_jsonl.py` — convert all benchmark files into a single `combined_benchmarks.jsonl` in our prompt format
 - `combined_benchmarks.jsonl` — example combined output (already present)
 - `evaluate_vertex_benchmarks.py` — call a Vertex endpoint on the combined JSONL, save streamed results, upload parts to GCS and final file
+- `eval_ollama.py` — call a local Ollama model on the combined JSONL and save results
 - `compute_metrics.py` — compute exact-match and numeric-equality metrics from results JSONL (if labels exist)
 - `EVALUATE.md` — human-friendly instructions and examples (also in this file)

 Quick overview
 - Convert raw benchmark files -> `combined_benchmarks.jsonl` using `convert_benchmarks_to_jsonl.py`.
 - Run `evaluate_vertex_benchmarks.py` to send prompts to your deployed Vertex endpoint.
 The script supports batching, periodic flushes, resumable checkpoints (GCS), and final upload of the combined results file.
+- Or, run `eval_ollama.py` to send prompts to a local Ollama model.
 - Compute accuracy via `compute_metrics.py` if your combined JSONL includes labels.

 Prerequisites